Advanced search

 Do not take Sodium Valproate Tablets:

-• If you are allergic (hypersensitive) to sodium valproate or any of the other ingredients of Sodium Valproate Tablets (listed in section 6).
+• if you are allergic (hypersensitive) to sodium valproate or any of the other ingredients of Sodium Valproate Tablets (listed in section 6).
 Signs of an allergic reaction include: a rash, swallowing or breathing problems, swelling of your lips, face, throat or tongue

-• If you have liver problems or you or your family have a history of liver problems, especially if caused by taking a medicine
+• if you have liver problems or you or your family have a history of liver problems, especially if caused by taking a medicine

-• If you have a rare illness called porphyria which affects your metabolism
+• if you have a rare illness called porphyria which affects your metabolism

-• If you have a known metabolic disorder, i.e. a urea cycle disorder
+• if you have a known metabolic disorder, i.e. a urea cycle disorder

-• If you have a genetic problem caused by a mitochondrial disorder (e.g. Alpers-Huttenlocher syndrome)
+• if you have a genetic problem caused by a mitochondrial disorder (e.g. Alpers-Huttenlocher syndrome)

 • You have a deficiency in carnitine (a very rare metabolic disease) that is untreated

-If you are a woman aged under 55 years who is able to have a baby, you must not take Sodium Valproate Tablets unless two different specialists have agreed that your condition does not respond to other treatments and the benefit of the treatment outweigh the risks and you use an effective method of birth control (contraception) at all times during your entire treatment with Sodium Valproate Tablets.
+If you are a woman aged under 55 years who is able to have a baby, you must not take Sodium Valproate Tablets unless two specialists have agreed that your condition does not respond to other treatments and the benefit of the treatment outweigh the risks and you use an effective method of birth control (contraception) at all times during your entire treatment with Sodium Valproate Tablets.
 Do not stop taking Sodium Valproate Tablets or your contraception until you have discussed this with your specialist.
 Your specialist will advise you further (see below under “Pregnancy, breast-feeding and fertility – Important advice for women”).

 Do not take this medicine if any of the above apply to you.
 If you are not sure, talk to your specialist, GP or pharmacist before taking Sodium Valproate Tablets.